CraftomeCJ/learningJournal/April2002/learningJournal20220427.md

 - What's the context?
 - When or Where would this work?
 - Why is this a problem? -->
-**Questions of the day?**
+**Reflection of the day?**

-- [] How likely is this person to achieve anything substantial in life if their primary value is to feel comfortable? <br/>
+- [] To protect myself against temptations is to avoid them, plain old preparation is more valuable than self-control. <br/>
-- [] How is this person going to manage a crisis that they must face? <br/>
+- [] Prepare myself for difficult situation by putting up roadblocks ahead of time, when my resolve isn't being test. <br/>

 # Outcome-Based Goals
 <!-- This is where I write out my goals/to-do at work.
 These should be planned and written at the start of the day so I can make progress towards them by the end of the day. -->